ObjectModules/deploy/Mapping.md

 See that each letter has a different assignment, each of them hold a unique task.
 None of them is meaningless.
 All is important especially when they are getting combined.

-We found it is an amazing function.
+We found this as an amazing concept.
 It's built small as it use only a few characters but it is really compact which enable Google to use it for their broadway _[[utilization|https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits]]_.

 Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to what the word means it self into what they want with the function.